amirvhd/simplx_ood/README.md

 ### Image classification

-To run the CIFAR10 base line imgae classification you need to run the following :
+To run the CIFAR10 baseline image classification you need to run the following code:

 ```python
 python train.py --bn --sn